Thirteen tips to reduce electrical risks at home

 Posted on 8th November 2023

 Hybrid working means many of us are spending a lot more time in our homes.
 Here are some simple things you can do to minimise risks of electrical shocks, fires, and accidents.

 If you have unprotected contact with electricity it can cause a shock and burns, which could be fatal.

-Household electrical accidents, including electrocutions and electrical fires, cause around 70 deaths and 350,000 injuries each year in the UK, according to the Electrical Safety Council (ESC).
+Household electrical accidents, including electrocutions and electrical fires, cause around 45 deaths and 2,500 injuries each year in the UK, according to the Electrical Safety First (ESF).
 Almost half of accidental house fires in Britain are caused by electricity.

 It’s estimated that more than 12 million people in Britain are using faulty plugs or sockets and 1.5 million could be ignoring burning smells coming from an electrical appliance or socket.

-Our top tips to reduce electrical risks at home:
+Here are our lucky thirteen home safety tips to help reduce electrical risks at home:

 1. Check regularly for damaged plugs, cables and equipment.

 2. Avoid overloading wall sockets and, if you need to use an adapter, choose a multi-socket adaptor and cable rather than a multi-way adaptor that plugs straight into the socket.

 3. Reduce the risks of tripping and damage by using only the length of extension cable you need.